Whitworth Home Page > Safety & Security >

 2. Registration of Vehicles

-- Students are required to register each vehicle that will be operated or parked on campus, and to properly display its current registration decal (place of residency has no bearing on this requirement).
-Vehicle registration will be submitted via the online registration form; the cost is $40 per vehicle, per year.
-Failure to register a vehicle or properly display its current registration decal will result in a citation and a fine of $50.
-Decals will be available for pickup at the HUB Information Desk within 5 business days of completed online registration.
-If a vehicle, license plate, or windshield is replaced, please contact Facilities Services to arrange for a no-cost vehicle re-registration or replacement decal.
-Switching decals between vehicles is not permitted, nor is attaching a vehicle’s decal to any other vehicle.
+- Students are required to register each vehicle that they will operate or park on campus, and to properly display current registration decals.
+Vehicle registrations will be submitted via online registration form; the cost is $60 per vehicle, per year.
+Failure to register a vehicle or properly display its current registration decal will result in a citation and a fine of $60 per occurrence.
+Decals will be available for pickup at the HUB Information Desk within five business days of completed online registration.
+If a vehicle, license plate, or windshield is replaced, please contact facilities services to arrange for a no-cost vehicle re-registration or replacement decal.
+Switching decals between vehicles is not permitted, nor is attaching a decal to any other vehicle than the one registered.

-- Faculty/staff members are required to register their vehicles through the online registration form upon their employment at Whitworth.
-If a vehicle is replaced or an additional vehicle is purchased, that vehicle must also be registered in a timely manner.
-In the event of a replaced windshield, please contact Facilities Services.
+- Faculty/adjuncts/staff members are required to register their vehicles through the online registration form upon employment at Whitworth.
+If you replace a vehicle or purchase an additional vehicle, you must also register that vehicle in a timely manner.
+If you replace a windshield or license plate(s), please contact facilities services.

-- Registration decals must be affixed to the vehicle’s lower left corner (driver’s side) of the windshield.
-Motorcycles, motor scooters, etc. without windscreens must display the decal in a conspicuous place.
+- Affox registration decals to your vehicle’s windshield, on the lower left (driver’s) side.
+Motorcycles, motor scooters, etc., without windscreens must display the decal in a conspicuous place.

-- Guests and campus visitors can obtain temporary parking permits authorization from Facilities Services or Security.
+- Guests and campus visitors can obtain temporary parking permits from facilities services, security or the HUB Info Desk.

 3. Parking Areas